dtczhl/dtc-acoustic-spectrumer/README.md

 *   x-axis (horizontal): \[0Hz, 24 KHz\]
 *   y-axis (vertical): strength of frequency in dB

-## Preparation

-1.  download the source code of Apache Commons Math library for Java that includes Fast-Fourier-Transform (FFT). <http://commons.apache.org/proper/commons-math/download_math.cgi>

-2.  extract the downloaded file.
-Goes to `commons-math3-***/src/main/java/org/apache/commons/math3`, remove the `geometry` folder which is not compatible with Android.

-3.  goes to `commons-math3-***/src/main/java/` and copy the `org` folder to your Android project `app/src/main/`

-4.  enable Android permission `<uses-permission android:name="android.permission.RECORD_AUDIO" />`

 ## Source Code

 The interface to the spectrum analysis is the `AnalyzeFrequency.java` class.
 The spectrum range is [\0 Hz, 24 KHz\].

 1.  start frequency analysis